debjitpaul/Pre-processing-and-NLP-Tagger/README.md

 # Pre-processing-and-NLP Tagger
 The tool is made to do pre-processing raw text file to CONLL data format.
-Then can be used to tag words using artificial taggers such as [Senna](http://ml.nec-labs.com/senna//)  or [Brill Tagger] (http://gposttl.sourceforge.net/).
+Then can be used to tag words using artificial taggers such as [Senna](http://ml.nec-labs.com/senna//)  or [Brill Tagger](http://gposttl.sourceforge.net/).

 ## Requirements
 python3